What Is A Child Support Case?

-A child support case is a legal proceeding brought on behalf of the child against a legally established non-custodial parent.
+A child support case is a legal proceeding brought on behalf of a child against a legally established non-custodial parent.
 It establishes the non-custodial parent's legal obligation to pay support for his/her child.
-Grandparents, aunts, uncles or other relatives that have a child residing with them can be assisted.
+Grandparents, aunts, uncles, or other relatives that have a child residing with them can be assisted.

 A child being born or conceived during a marriage legally makes the husband and wife the parents of the child